 * If you owe mandatory contributions, this payment method is not available for the purchase of optional service credit.

 There are some situations where purchasing previous service credit may not benefit you.
 For example, your pension will not increase if:

-- You are covered by a plan that provides for a fixed pension after 20 or 25 years of service and you are eligible to retire.
+- You are covered by a plan that provides for a fixed retirement benefit after 20 or 25 years of service and you are eligible to retire.

 - You are a Tier 2 member employed by New York State, covered by the New Career Plan (Section 75-h of the Retirement and Social Security Law), and have 37½ or more years of service credit.